homaily/fix-arabic-numbers/README.md

 #### How to fix Expressjs `req.params`

-Please not that `req.params` are processed by express router. to fix `req.params` you could use `fixArabicNumbers.params` middleware
+`req.params` are processed by express router on requrst. to fix `req.params` you could use `fixArabicNumbers.params` middleware

 ```js